Getting Started with Stroke Therapy and Aphasia

 Aphasia occurs with anyone who has trouble with their use of language and speech.
 This condition commonly occurs after a stroke and in particular after a parietal lobe stroke.
 Aphasia is typically caused by damage to the left side of the brain.

-The condition is more common in older individuals who are more at risk of experiencing a serious stroke but can affect younger people too.
+The condition is more common in older individuals (typically over the age of 65) who are more at risk of experiencing a serious stroke but can affect younger people too.
 It can also occur as a result of severe head injury, a brain tumor or dementia.

 Symptoms of Aphasia